Photo Shoot Checklist

  Wrap up hoses.

-Bright.
-Brighter spaces feel larger and more cheerful than dark spaces.
+Find a color that is Bright.
+Brighter spaces feel larger and more inviting than dark spaces.

-Basements: Many basements with cement block look much better with a coat of white or another brighter color.
-This helps brighten the basements and gives them a cleaner feeling.
+Paint the Basement.
+Many basements with cement block look much better with a coat of white paint or another brighter color.
+This helps brighten the lower level, makes the space feel larger, and makes them a cleaner, more inviting atmosphere.

 Lighting

-Kelvin temperature.
-Choose bulbs with a Kelvin Temperature between 3000K - 4000K.
-Natural Sunlight is ~5600K.
-Tungsten lighting is ~2000-2,500K and will make gray walls look brown.
-Higher temperatures like 6,000 and above make your home look sterile like a lab or factory.
+Lightbulb Kelvin temperature.
+Choose bulbs with a Kelvin Temperature of around ~5600K which is the average color temperature of natural sunlight.
+Tungsten lighting is ~2000-2,500K and will skew the colors of walls and objects in the home.
+(For example, saturated tungsten lighting will cast an orange color making gray walls look more brown.
+Higher kelvin temperatures like 6,500 and above will make your home look sterile like a lab or factory.

 Cabinet Pulls: These small pieces can completely change a kitchen.
 Going from a dated, small cabinet pull to a more tasteful one can make an unbelievable difference.